 Activate the option inflected forms if desired.
-It is currently available for English, German, Spanish, and Portuguese.
+This option is currently available for all interface languages.

 Inflected forms: The plural forms of nouns, the past tense, past participle, and present participle forms of verbs, and the comparative and superlative forms of adjectives and adverbs are known as inflected forms.
 To improve results you can download and install a more comprehensive model.
 To do so, click on Manage Models.